aditiawas/QECProj/README.md

 - `matplotlib`: Library for generating the Gantt chart.
 - `numpy`: Library for numerical operations.
 - `Resource`: Custom module containing the `Resource` and `Partition` classes.

-Please ensure that all the required dependencies are installed before running the code.